William Morris, Friends, Arts & Crafts, May Morris, Gallery

 William Morris was an artist, writer and socialist.
-He continues to inspire many thousands throughout the world.
+His work and ideas continue to inspire many thousands throughout the world.

-Born 24 March 1834 in Walthamstow.
-From 1848 to 1856, he lived in the Water House, now the William Morris Gallery.
+He was born on 24 March 1834 at Elm House in Walthamstow.
+From 1847 to 1856, he lived in the Water House, now the William Morris Gallery.
 Funded by the London Borough of Waltham Forest, it is the only public museum devoted to Morris’s life, work and influence.

 Morris’s work is shown alongside that of Edward Burne-Jones, Philip Webb, Dante Gabriel Rossetti, Ford Madox Brown, his youngest daughter May Morris, and others who were his collaborators in the firm of Morris & Co.
 Textiles, wallpapers, furniture, stained glass, tiles and fine printing are represented in the permanent displays.